On uniqueness of coefficient identification in the Bloch-Torrey equation for magnetic resonance imaging: Introduction

-The PDE models described above are parabolic -- potentially degenerage in case of locally vanishing diffusion -- and are assumed to hold on a space-time domain $(0,T)\times\Omega\subseteq\mathbb{R}^3$ equipped with initial and boundary (in case of bounded $\Omega$) conditions.
+The PDE models described above are parabolic -- potentially degenerate \Margin{R2 4)} in case of locally vanishing diffusion -- and are assumed to hold on a space-time domain $(0,T)\times\Omega\subseteq\mathbb{R}^3$ equipped with initial and boundary (in case of bounded $\Omega$) conditions.